timfallmk/terraform-workshop-atlas/02-instances-lb/README.md

     $ terraform output

-Try to get the output for the `elb-address` on your own.
+Try to get the output for the `lb-address` on your own.

 ELB Pitfalls
 ------------